 * Attend a FREE MONTHLY INFORMATION EVENING and hear from our Team of SPECIALIST PLASTIC SURGEONS and past patients.

 Please Contact Us using the form below to arrange a consultation with one of our Specialist Plastic Surgeons or to speak with our Patient Care Team on (03) 8849 1444.

 Book your Initial Breast Reduction Consultation

-- There is a $200 booking fee for reserving your place with an elite Specialist Surgeon on our team(s) in Melbourne, Berwick, Williamstown or Sydney/Double Bay.
+- There is a $200 booking fee for reserving your place with a top Melbourne Plastic Surgeon.

 - And once you schedule a consultation, we can provide excellent resources about breast surgery including consumer information, normal recovery periods, healing and recovery planning aids, scar management strategies to fade your scars over time, and more.

 - Our Surgeons have the latest techniques and technologies to manage your procedure with high excellence and surgical expertise; choose one of our trusted Surgeons for their dedication to YOUR consumer education, surgery experience, recovery and healing and scar minimisation – with great shaping results and surgical shaping strategies to get you a pleasing aesthetic result AND less weight volume for greater resting/exercise/movement comfort and physique-balance.